Sparsh17092004/maze-solver/README.md

-# Maze Solver - BFS & DFS Implementation
+its read me file is this # Maze Solver - BFS & DFS Implementation

 A C++ project that implements Breadth-First Search (BFS) and Depth-First Search (DFS) algorithms to solve mazes efficiently using object-oriented design principles and the Standard Template Library (STL).